Avenues to generalising Bell inequalities: Introduction

 In this paper, we focus on systems composed by two or more parties, which are used for performing Bell tests in a scenario $\mathcal{B}_{N,k, d}$ where $k$ and $d$ are not necessary binary variables.
 We define families of Bell inequalities building up on the approach of the authors of Refs.~\cite{WW01,PhysRevA.64.010102,ZB02} who derived all the Bell inequalities\footnote{Refs.~\cite{WW01, ZB02} even summarized these $2^{2^N}$ inequalities in each $\mathcal{B}_{N,2,2}$ scenario by means of a single non-linear inequality.} in a $\mathcal{B}_{N,2,2}$ scenario (with arbitrary $N$).
 We explore the scope of our technique by performing numerical calculations for small Bell scenarios and computing the ratio between the quantum violation and the classical bound of the corresponding inequality.
 This manuscript is organized as follows.
 In Section \ref{se:prel} we introduce the basic notions and notation on Bell scenarios, Bell experiments, and Bell inequalities, that are required to follow the manuscript.
 In Section \ref{sec:N22} we review the seminal work of Refs.~\cite{WW01,ZB02}, which fully answered the question we are interested in for the case of Bell scenarios with two dichotomic measurements per party (and arbitrary number of parties).
 In particular, Sec.~\ref{wwzb} present the results of Refs.~\cite{WW01,ZB02}, while Sec.~\ref{alternative} presents an alternative narrative to the results of Refs.~\cite{ZB02}, of relevance for Sec.~\ref{sec:conj}.
 Section \ref{sec:conj} presents our first technique to define Bell inequalities in an arbitrary Bell scenario, inspired by the work of Refs.~\cite{WW01,ZB02}.
 We explain our idea in subsections \ref{ss:idea} and \ref{ss:extension}.
 Then, in subsection \ref{se:multiport} we present an interferometric setup that will serve as a testbed for violating the inequalities.
 Next, \ref{ss:k=d} and \ref{ss:k!=d} contain examples of inequalities stemming from our method, together with a discussion of their ability to detect departure from local realism.
 In particular, we show that the CGLMP inequality \cite{CGLMP02} in the $\mathcal{B}_{2,2,3}$ scenario can be re-derived with our method.
 Moreover, we show that CGLMP inequalities can also be generalized to a three party case and the resulting inequalities define some facets of the convex polytope \cite{pitowsky1991correlation} of values attainable by local realistic correlation functions.
-That is the new inequalities are ``tight''.
-Section \ref{sec:cglmp} presents our second technique to define new Bell inequalities, inspired by a rewriting of the CGLMP inequality, and some interesting numerical results.
+That is the new inequalities are ``tight''. \mk{This is assessed by checking the number of linearly independent deterministic local hidden variable models that achieve the classical bound, see Ref.~\cite{zukowski2006all} for details. } Section \ref{sec:cglmp} presents our second technique to define new Bell inequalities, inspired by a rewriting of the CGLMP inequality, and some interesting numerical results.
 Section \ref{sec:discussion} concludes with a discussion on future research avenues.